 By couple we mean a man and a woman who are married or living together as if they are married, or two people of the same sex who are Civil Partners/Married or living together as if they were.

 Single people aged 35 or over are entitled to one bedroom under Local Housing Allowance rules in the same way as couples.
 Like couples, if they share facilities with other joint tenants they get the shared accommodation rate of Local Housing Allowance.

 Some single people aged under 35 are limited to the shared accommodation rate of Local Housing Allowance even if they don't share accommodation.
 For more information see shared accommodation rate.

 The number of bedrooms allowed for children under Local Housing Allowance depends on how old they are and their sex.

 The rules assume that:

 Children aged 16-19 are counted as needing their own bedroom.

-If your household includes adults who live with you the amount of Housing Benefit you get may be reduced if they are classified as non-dependants.
+If your household includes adults who live with you the amount of benefit you get may be reduced if they are classified as non-dependants.